 Whenever I am feeling down, under pressure, tired and overall crappy – I feel like eating.
 And no, I don’t crave an apple or some blueberries.
 I am craving unhealthy food.

 In my case it’s not the ice-cream that movies made so popular, but unhealthy snacks: crackers, potato chips, tortillas and things like these.
 They have to be crunchy, salty and greasy.
+Or very sweet and full of sugar.

 These work in calming me down and making me feel better somehow.
 But these are also extremely unhealthy and bad for the liver.